Expand mobile version menu

 Clark has witnessed some of that change for herself.

-The university hospital where she studied was among the first in the world to use the new treatment methods.
+The university hospital where she studied was among the first in the world to use the new treatment methods for small lesions in the brain.

 "I was there at the first treatment.
 It was very exciting."